-The collection and transport of milk for raw milk products requires a greater level of control to ensure that there is no cross-contamination between milk for suitable for raw milk products with that for general dairy processing or temperature abuse.
+The collection and transport of milk for raw milk cheese requires a greater level of control to ensure that:

+- there is no cross-contamination between milk intended for raw milk cheese manufacture with that for general dairy processing - there is no temperature abuse.

 The additional measures that are required to ensure this level of control is met are elaborated below in relation to existing baseline requirements.
-Supplementary information relating to general dairy requirements is provided as context in which the additional measures for collection and transport of milk for raw milk products apply.
+Supplementary information relating to general dairy requirements is provided as context in which the additional measures for collection and transport of milk for raw milk cheese apply.